-This series of trials which compares the performance of new maize varieties against standard ones was conducted at 39 sites ranging in altitudes from 950 to 1 500 metres above sea level.
-The growing season was characterised by below average rainfall.
-The rains arrived late in the season with effective falls occurring in late December and ending in mid-February.
-Commercial farming sites recorded average falls of 547 mm while communal area sites received 504 mm which was far below the long-term averages of high and middle veld areas of Zimbabwe.
-Sherwood received the lowest rainfall of 157 mm and Guruve received the highest of 1317 mm.
-The grain yield ranged from 4.79 t/ha to 12.05 t/ha under large scale farming environments reducing to a range of 3.25 t/ha to 7.06 t/ha in communal areas.
+This series of trials which compares the performance of new maize varieties against standard ones was conducted at 32 sites ranging in altitudes from 950 to 1 500 metres above sea level.
+Of the 32 sites established, three were written off due to insufficient moisture.
+Commercial farming sites recorded average falls of 471 mm while communal area sites received 482 mm which was far below the long-term averages of high and middle veld areas of Zimbabwe.
+The grain yield ranged from 2.67 t/ha to 11.34 t/ha under large scale farming environments increasing to a range of 4.25 t/ha to 8.26 t/ha in communal areas.